Will Arsenal win the 2025–26 Champions League?

 Q: How does this market resolve if Arsenal are knocked out early?

-A: The moment Arsenal are mathematically eliminated from the 2025-26 UEFA Champions League - whether in the league phase, the knockouts, or anywhere in between - the market resolves to "No" immediately.
-There is no need to wait until the final whistle of the final itself.
+A: If Arsenal are mathematically eliminated from the 2025-26 UEFA Champions League at any stage - whether in the league phase, knockouts, or anywhere else - the market resolves immediately to "No".
+There is no need to wait until the final.

 Q: What happens if the Champions League is cancelled or delayed?

-A: If the 2025-26 UEFA Champions League is not completed by October 1, 2026 for any reason, the market resolves to "Other" rather than "Yes" or "No".
-This is an edge-case outcome, but the rules account for it explicitly.
+A: If the 2025-26 UEFA Champions League is cancelled or fails to reach a conclusion by October 1, 2026, the market resolves to "Other" rather than "Yes" or "No".
+This is a rare edge-case scenario, but the rules account for it.

-A: The primary source for resolution is UEFA's official Champions League website at uefa.com.
-If needed, a consensus of credible sports reporting may also be used to confirm the outcome, but UEFA's own announcements take priority.
+A: The primary source for resolving this market is official UEFA communications via uefa.com.
+If needed, a consensus of credible sports media reporting may also be used to confirm the outcome.

 What traders are saying